AtakanAytar/MazeSolvers/README.md

 # Maze_Solvers
-Diffrent algorithms to solve a maze (might be diffrent representation depending on algorithm)
+Diffrent algorithms to solve a maze (might be diffrent representation for mazes depending on program)